FIVE MOST SURPRISING FINDS

 In 2019, economists Hunt Allcott, Rebecca Diamond, and Jean-Pierre Dubé published what remains the most rigorous study of food deserts and their relationship to dietary health in the economic literature.
 They used detailed shopping data from households across the country.
 They tracked what happened when new supermarkets opened in food deserts (Allcott, Diamond & Dubé, Quarterly Journal of Economics, 2019).

-The finding was unambiguous: the entry of a new grocery store into a food desert changed the nutritional quality of local purchases by approximately 9%.
+The finding was unambiguous.
+The entry of a new grocery store into a food desert changed the nutritional quality of local purchases by roughly 9%.
 Nine percent.
 The vast majority of the dietary gap between residents of food deserts and residents of food-rich neighborhoods persisted even after access was equalized.

 When low-income households gained access to the same grocery stores as higher-income households, they did not make the same purchasing decisions.
 90% of the nutritional gap persisted.
 The gap was not primarily about supply.
 It was about demand.